marceb1296/Survival-Game-python/README.md

 - Extract the dir Survival_Game to your work directory

-- Create your own file
+- In your file .py

 ```
 from Survival_Game.init import Start